 Things to Avoid immediately after treatment

 Coloured foods and sauces - beetroot and curries

 Drinks which stain teeth - coffee, tea and red wine

 Mouthrinses which contain the chemical chlorhexidine

 While teeth will slowly darken over time, you can prolong the effect of teeth whitening through the following measures:

 Good oral hygiene - brush your teeth at least twice a day and use dental floss to clean between teeth

 Use of home-care kits or teeth whitening toothpastes

 Return to the dentist for regular check-ups and teeth cleaning

-Consider touching-up the whitening at intervals, depending on your lifestyle, especially if you consume lots of coffee, tea or red wine.
+Return for a short session of whitening periodically, if you consume lots of coffee, tea or red wine.